iPieter/jerboa/README.md

 # Future development and contributing

 In short, our future plans for this project is to make a complete chat application.
 For detailed targets, take a look at the project boards on this repo.
 Feel free to implement something and send a pull request!

+Our technology stack is as follows:

+- **Database**: We use Postgres with Yoyo for database migrations.
+The migrations are stored in the `migrations/` folder.
+- **Backend**: A simple Flask server in Python.
+For websockets support we use gevent.
+- **Frontend**: Vuejs with Bootstrap and some custom styles.